-These paper heart flowers are SO SIMPLE to make.
+These construction paper flowers are SO SIMPLE to make.
 They’re made entirely from cut out heart shapes!
 And best of all, you only need really simple craft supplies to make them – construction paper, a popsicle stick and a pom pom.

-You can make these pretty little flowers in less than 10 minutes.
-They’re a great craft for spring, summer or any time.
-Wouldn’t they be lovely to give as a homemade gift on Mother’s Day?
+These easy construction paper flowers are great for spring, summer or any time.
+Wouldn’t these heart flowers be lovely to give as a homemade gift on Mother’s Day?

 Only have white paper at home?
 No problem!
 Use markers to draw pretty shapes and patterns on the petals to make them colourful and even more personalized.